avignal5/SeqApiPop/SeqApiPop_1_MappingCalling.md

 ### 2.4.
 Merging bams
 #### 2.4.1.
 Preparing files and scripts
+Some samples were sequenced in several runs.
 For each sample/run, there is one \*_R1.fastq.gz and one \*_R2.fastq.gz file with the forward and reverse reads.
-These are al in the directory *FastqFromNG6*.
+These are all in the directory *FastqFromNG6*.

 #### 2.4.2.
 List of samples to merge
 ```bash